kuwala-io/kuwala/kuwala/pipelines/osm-poi/README.md

 We need to fetch some GeoJSON over the Nominatim API.
 In order to not run into rate limits make sure to have a proxy running.
 You can set the proxy address over the environment variable `PROXY_ADDRESS`.

-To use the Tor proxy over Docker simply run in a separate terminal window:
+To use the Tor proxy over Docker, simply run in a separate terminal window (when running the `osm-poi` pipeline itself over Docker the proxy is launched automatically):

 ```zsh
 docker-compose --profile proxy up